P4C-M4N/projet_reseau/README-Yoann.md

 ## Yoann's network

-Dynamic deployment of the "entreprise network" using **vagrant, virtualbox and docker**.
+Dynamic deployment of my part of the "entreprise network" using **vagrant, virtualbox and docker**.

 ### How-to :
-Do "sudo vagrant up" in the folder of the "Vagrantfile" order to deploy the LAN architecture.
+Do "sudo vagrant up" in the folder of the "Vagrantfile" in order to deploy the LAN architecture.

 ### Technical choices :
 #### Deployment